-- Parent makes a written request to the school principal to transfer their child(ren) to another teacher (must be in the same grade level and/or course).
-Before principal consideration, a parent-teacher conference must occur; - The principal considers the request and notifies the parent within two weeks.
-The principal must consider: - class size - grade and course - any variable that would impact the student or class that is being considered (ex. discipline issues, teacher input)
+• Parent makes a written request to the school principal to transfer their child(ren) to another teacher (must be in the same grade level and/or course).
+Before principal consideration, a parent-teacher conference must occur;

-If approved, parent and teacher are notified;

-- If not approved, the parent is notified with an explanation given. - Consistent with School Board rules and in accordance with Florida Statute § 1012.28(5), the superintendent has designated the school's principal as the final authority in the placement of students in a program(s) or classes.
+- The principal considers the request and notifies the parent within two weeks.
+The principal must consider: - o class size - o grade and course - any variable that would impact the student or class that is being considered (ex. discipline issues, teacher input) - If approved, the parent and teacher are notified; - If not approved, the parent is notified with an explanation given. - Consistent with School Board rules and in accordance with Florida Statute § 1012.28(5), the superintendent has designated the school's principal as the final authority in the placement of students in a program(s) or classes.